Yueziyu/BrZoNet/README.md

 ### Paired dataset
 RELLISUR dataset: Andreas Aakerberg, Kamal Nasrollahi, Thomas Moeslund.
 "RELLISUR: A Real Low-Light Image Super-Resolution Dataset".
 NeurIPS Datasets and Benchmarks 2021.
 [RELLISUR](https://vap.aau.dk/rellisur/)

-### Unpaired dataset
-Please refer to DARK FACE dataset: Yang, Wenhan and Yuan, Ye and Ren, Wenqi and Liu, Jiaying and Scheirer, Walter J. and Wang, Zhangyang and Zhang, and et al. "DARK FACE: Face Detection in Low Light Condition".
-IEEE Transactions on Image Processing, 2020.
-[DARK FACE](https://flyywh.github.io/CVPRW2019LowLight/)

-Please refer to Dark Zurich dataset: Christos Sakaridis, Dengxin Dai, Luc van Gool.
-"Guided Curriculum Model Adaptation and Uncertainty-Aware Evaluation for Semantic Nighttime Image Segmentation".
-ICCV, 2019.
-[Dark Zurich](https://www.trace.ethz.ch/publications/2019/GCMA_UIoU/)

 ## Pre-trained Models
+- Download the pre-trained models and place them in `./pretrained_models/`:
-You can download our pre-trained model from [[Google Drive]](https://drive.google.com/drive/folders/1m3t15rWw76IDDWJ0exLOe5P0uEnjk3zl?usp=drive_link) and [[Baidu Yun (extracted code:cjzk)]](https://pan.baidu.com/s/1fPLVgnZbdY1n75Flq54bMQ)
+You can download our pre-trained model from [[Baidu Yun (extracted code:51ir)]](https://pan.baidu.com/s/1JXZmUSoD9vGArAgPlKunMg)

 ## How to train?
 You need to modify ```datasets/dataset.py``` slightly for your environment